Can I Get Compensation for a Dog Bite?

-If an animal injures you or a loved one, your first priority is to make sure you’re safe and seek medical care.
+The first priority after an animal bite or attack is to ensure you’re safe and seek medical care.
 Even if a dog bite injury doesn’t seem serious, medical attention is often necessary to avoid bacterial infections or other complications from wounds.

 After ensuring your safety and well-being, here are some practical ways to gather evidence and bolster your case:

-- Report the incident to your local animal control for there to be an investigation and official record of the incident;
+- Report the incident to your local animal control for an investigation and official record of the incident

 Who Is Liable for Dog Bites?

-Generally, dog owners are liable when their dog bites or attacks someone.
-“Animals are considered property under the law, so the owner of a dog or someone who controls the dog can be held liable for that dog’s attacks,” says Jason M. Lichtenstein, a personal injury lawyer at Edgar Snyder & Associates in Pittsburgh, Pennsylvania.
+Dog owners are generally liable when their dog bites or attacks someone.
+“Animals are considered property under the law, so the owner of a dog — or someone who controls the dog — can be held liable for that dog’s attacks,” says Jason M. Lichtenstein, a personal injury lawyer at Edgar Snyder & Associates in Pittsburgh, Pennsylvania.

 Depending on state laws, dog owners may be liable in one of three ways:

-- Strict liability: The owner is liable for injuries resulting from a dog attack regardless of whether they knew their dog was dangerous.
+- Strict liability.
+The owner is liable for injuries regardless of whether they knew their dog was dangerous.

 - Negligence.
-If an owner doesn’t act with reasonable care in keeping their animal contained or on a leash, they can be liable for injuries under a theory of negligence.
+If an owner doesn’t act with reasonable care in keeping their animal contained or on a leash, they can be liable for injuries.

 Who Pays Damages in Dog Bite Claims?

-Since dogs are considered property under the law, “dog bites are usually covered under the homeowner’s insurance policy,” says Lichtenstein.
+“Dog bites are usually covered under the homeowner’s insurance policy,” says Lichtenstein.
 “So, if a dog bites someone, they write a letter to the homeowner.
 The dog owner’s insurance company gets involved and conducts an investigation to determine whether the elements of the state’s dog bite law have been fulfilled.”
-If

 If the owner does not have insurance coverage, you can still pursue a personal injury case against them.
 As with other personal injury claims, compensation in animal bite cases can include:

-- Lost future earnings due to disabilities or disfigurement;
+- Lost future earning capacity due to disabilities or disfigurement

 Find an Experienced Dog Bite Attorney